 “I propose we move the Talosians by any means necessary,” Spock said.

-Picard felt the heat drain from his body—someone had poured ice water on him, and he was finding it hard to focus on what Spock had just said.
+Picard felt the heat drain from his body—he was finding it hard to focus on what Spock had just said.
 “What?”
 Picard uttered, almost too softly for anyone to hear.
 Those words, from his lips…

 “Captain, by assimilating the Talosians, the Borg will acquire their abilities.
 We cannot allow…”